-What does a Stakebed PA do?
+What is a Stakebed PA?

 A Stakebed PA, which stands for Stakebed Production Assistant, is a specialized role within the film industry that blends responsibilities of a traditional Production Assistant with the operation of a stakebed truck.
 These individuals are typically tasked with transporting equipment, set pieces, and sometimes personnel to various locations on and off the set, utilizing the stakebed truck – a flatbed vehicle with removable stakes that form a fence-like boundary around the cargo area.